 • vomiting, nausea and abdominal pain;

-Rarely, allergic reactions are observed - skin rash, urticaria, itching, and in some cases - bronchospasm, angioedema, anaphylactic shock.
+Allergic reactions are rarely observed - skin rash, urticaria, itching, and in some cases - bronchospasm, angioedema, anaphylactic shock.

-Enhances the effect of some drugs, when used together, consult a doctor.
+Strengthens the effect of some medications; if used together, consult a doctor.

 Currently, there are a sufficient number of Omeprazole analogues produced by foreign or Russian manufacturers, but they should not be used according to the instructions for Omeprazole, since the content of the active substance (omeprazole) in 1 tablet or capsule may be changed.